dexiouz/100DaysOfCode/README.md

 });
 ```
-Now when we type in anything into the add-book fiels wwe should be able to see that thing in our console.
+Now when we type in anything into the add-book fiedls we should be able to see that thing in our console.

 ADDING NEW BOOK TO THE FORM
 To add a new book into the app we have to do a few things.